Agencies Responsible for regulating drones in the Republic of Ireland

 UAS Laws – General rules for flying drones in Ireland

 The Ireland agency responsible for drone safety, IAA, has provided several internet-accessible details on flying for fun or work.
-The highlights are enumerated below.
+The highlights of Ireland Drone Rules are outlined below.
 For more details, go to the link above.

 Are drones allowed in Ireland?